1. What was it like growing up without a leg?

 5. Have they changed?

 My ambitions have evolved – I realised that I can’t handle the sight of blood (cross off the vet), I can only run if Jonny Depp is 100m away (cross off the fireman), my self-control around baked goods isn’t fantastic (cross-off the bakery), and I am passionate about sport.
-So now my goals revolve around the 2018 UCI Road World Cycling Championships, with lots of stepping-stone goals along the way.
+So now my goals revolve around the 2020 Tokyo Paralympics, with lots of stepping-stone goals along the way.

 6. What or who have you been inspired by along your journey?